cmu-transparency/demo-scala-labels/README.md

   }
 ```

+### Upper and Lower bounds

-This definition is fairly general and allow one to check whether the
+This definition above fairly general and allow one to check whether
-inferred label of a piece of data is or is not of a particular type or
+the inferred label of a piece of data is or is not of a particular
-has some particular feature.
-The goal, however, is for policies to
+type or has some particular feature.
+The goal, however, is for
-check whether the inferred label contains a label of particular
+policies to check whether the inferred label contains a label of
-interest (contains in terms of an approximation that includes it).
+particular interest (contains in terms of an approximation that
+includes it).
+The most convenient way of checking inclusion is using
+the lattice ordering operations mentioned earlier:

 ```scala
   def ⊑(a: Label, b: Label): Boolean = a ⊔ b == b